darkcody/js-boilerplate/README.md

 For the sake of testing, node processes which are stored in process.env are exposed in runtime by webpack by the `DefinePlugin` value which is exported for switch statements in the DOM.
 These currently are passed thru the NPM commands as `NODE_ENV=` for development or production.

+#### CI Integration

+The continuous integration is validated thru TravisCI as part of the normal github workflow.
+The local storage reference for TravisCI is stored in the `.travis.yml` file.

 #### Production Builds

 The `npm run build` starts the process of a deployment build.
 This starts by cleaning `dist/` folder in the `clean-dist` command as part of the `prebuild` command.
 The subsequent tasks then include `build` and `postbuild` commands which follow the normal methods or compiling thru express and bundled with the production webpack file `webpack.config.prod.js` The webpack settings for production include specific tasks such as bundle splitting, cache bustings, and compression.

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -